Xilinx/Vitis_Libraries/quantitative_finance/docs/src/rel.rst

 Vitis Quantitative Finance Library 0.5 provides engines and primitives for the acceleration of quantitative financial applications on FPGA.
 It comprises two approaches to pricing:

-* A family of 10 Monte-Carlo based engines for 6 equity options (including European and American options) using Black-Scholes and Heston models; all of these pricing engines are based on a provided generic Monte Carlo simulation API, and work in parallel due to their streaming interface;
+* A family of 10 Monte-Carlo based engines for six equity options (including European and American options) using Black-Scholes and Heston models.
+All of these pricing engines are based on a provided generic Monte Carlo simulation API, and work in parallel due to their streaming interface;

 * A finite-difference PDE solver for the Heston model with supporting application code and APIs.

 In addition, the library supports low-level functions, such as random number generator (RNG), singular value decomposition (SVD), and tridiagonal and pentadiagonal matrix solvers.

+.. |trade|  unicode:: U+02122 ..
+TRADEMARK SIGN
+   :ltrim:
+.. |reg|    unicode:: U+000AE ..
+REGISTERED TRADEMARK SIGN
+   :ltrim: